High Self-Esteem: Building Positive Self-Regard in Children

 The messages children hear from others—like parents, teachers, and peers—can impact their self-esteem.
 But the messages they tell themselves about their self-worth can have an effect as well.
 Self-talk refers to the running dialogue and messages you give yourself.
 Self-talk that is negative in nature can shape self-esteem negatively.

 Examples of negative self-talk in kids would be phrases like, “I’m so stupid,” or “I can never do anything right.”
-Parents can listen for this kind of talk, and gently offer more positive or realistic suggestions.
+Parents can listen to this kind of talk and gently offer more positive or realistic suggestions.
 It’s important not to harshly correct children when you hear negative self-talk, as this can make them feel even worse about themselves.

 Acknowledging a child’s feelings, and reframing what they are saying can be helpful.
 For example, you can say, “It’s normal to feel disappointed in yourself sometimes.
 Let’s talk about what went right, and what you can learn from your mistakes.”

-Self-esteem looks different for different kids, and may change as children go through different developmental stages.
+Self-esteem looks different for every child.
+It may also change as children go through developmental stages.

-Some signs of high self-esteem in kids may include:
+Some signs of high self-esteem in children may include:

-• Showing pride when accomplishing task and meeting goals
+- Showing pride when accomplishing tasks and meeting goals

 It’s also helpful to recognize signs of low self-esteem in children.
 These may include: